Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 ### *Less Ammo*
 Causes the target player to use twice as much ammunition when firing their gun.

+### *Locked Camera*
+Locks the target's camera, preventing it from moving up and down.

 ### *Move Slowly*
 Reduce's the target player's movement speed.